rendercv/rendercv-app/README.md

 ## Mission

-There isn't currently a cross-platform tool that allows people to store and maintain their CVs.

-Therefore, people generally:

--   Create their CVs using Microsoft Word, Google Docs, or Overleaf.
--   Save them as PDFs in their cloud storage.
--   Access the PDFs from their PCs or mobile phones whenever they need them.

-But:
+Writing a CV is hard.
+Formatting a CV is even harder.

+How do we build our CVs and resumes today?
+We open up Microsoft Word, Google Docs, Overleaf, or an online resume builder.
+Then we export it to PDF, upload it to cloud storage, and hope we can find it later.

+But what really happens over time?

--   Are we truly organized with our cloud storage, or do we end up searching through old emails to find our CVs?
+-   **Lost versions:** We often end up digging through old emails and folders, trying to locate the right, latest version.
--   Can we effectively version-control our CVs?
-Can we find versions from, say, 2012?
--   Is the formatting of our CVs good, or do we often receive feedback about bad formatting?
+-   **Lost history:** It's nearly impossible to revisit the resume you used 15 years ago or see how your career narrative has evolved.
+-   **Formatting headaches:** Most feedback you receive on your resume is about formatting—and you're stuck wrestling with layouts, fonts, and spacing.
--   If we spot a typo at the last minute, can we quickly fix it from our mobile devices?
+-   **No mobile editing:** Spot a typo at the last second?
+Good luck fixing it from your phone.

+These frustrations point to a fundamental problem: there's no dedicated application designed from the ground up to handle CVs and resumes.

-We have solved these kinds of problems in other areas with apps before:
+We've solved similar problems in other domains by building purpose-built apps:

--   **Photos:** We no longer need to worry about folders and files; photo apps organize them for us, doing a much better job because they're tailored for it.
--   **Notes:** We don't need to keep track of lots of Word files anymore; we have tools like Notion and Obsidian.
+-   **Photos:** We no longer manage photos in messy folders.
+Apps now organize, categorize, and let us search through them effortlessly.
+-   **Notes:** Tools like Notion and Obsidian replaced endless Word documents, giving us a powerful interface to create, structure, and access notes.
--   **Music:** We used to store music as MP3 files in our folders.
+-   **Music:** We no longer store MP3 files in hard disks.
 Now, we have Spotify, Apple Music, and YouTube Music.
+They let us find and enjoy music effortlessly without worrying about MP3s.

 All of these examples share a common idea: they are purpose-built apps designed specifically for their applications.
-Yet, we don’t have a purpose-built CV app that embodies this same idea.
+Yet, we don't have a purpose-built CV/resume app that embodies this same idea.

-Imagine an app for CVs:
+Imagine a dedicated CV/resume app:

--   You simply write your content and get a very professional CV as a PDF.
+-   **Content-first:** You just write your content and instantly get a polished, professional PDF.
+No fighting with formatting.
--   You store your CVs and lock their versions where everything is securely stored.
--   You can access them from your mobile device and share any version of your CV with a click.
--   You can fix typos directly from your mobile app.
+-   **One secure home:** Your CV versions are neatly organized and secured in one place.
+No more version chaos.
+-   **Available on mobile:** Access and edit your CV from anywhere, fix typos on the go, and share instantly with a single tap.
--   You even have the option to bring your own LaTeX templates to the app.
+-   **Full customization:** Prefer a certain format?
+Bring your own Typst templates into the app.
--   There is a platform where people can share their templates, allowing you to choose the best one for your purpose.

-We are building this app on top of our open-source engine so that your CVs generated with RenderCV will always be reproducible, and you can use RenderCV without using the app.
+-   **Marketplace of themes:** Share your own themes or explore those created by others!
+-   **Open-source core:** Built on an open-source engine, ensuring your documents are always reproducible and never trapped in a proprietary system.

+Introducing RenderCV, an initiative by a passionate team dedicated to bringing this vision to life.
+Our web app is already available in beta, and iOS and Android versions are on the way.
+At its heart is our open-source rendering engine, ensuring reliability and reproducibility.

+The open-source rendering engine: [github.com/rendercv/rendercv](https://github.com/rendercv/rendercv)

+The web app (beta): [app.rendercv.com](https://app.rendercv.com)

 ##  Comments and Feedback